How to Prioritize Vulnerabilities

 Common methods for prioritizing vulnerability remediation

 Prioritizing vulnerability remediation involves evaluating and ranking them based on factors such as potential business impact, exploitability, and the importance of affected systems.
+Download this free Gartner report for best practices in risk-based vulnerability management.

 This table provides additional details about key factors: